nathanielrz/vite-plugin-pages-metadata/README.md

 Make sure you have the original plugin installed [vite-plugin-pages](https://github.com/hannoeru/vite-plugin-pages) for the route generation, everything is on us.

-Since we are in early release we only support title and description others like, favicon, author, or keywords aren't yet added, consider sending a pull request.
+We highly recommend that you keep viewports, and favicons global while title, description per-page.
+Right now keywords and author metas are not yet supported.
+Please consider creating a pull request.

 ### Getting Started